JonasReich/OpenUnrealConventions/Blueprint/README.md

 ## Blueprint Graph Organization

+### All Functions Must Have Return Nodes

+Functions can theoretically be created without return nodes if the function does not return any values.

+However, ending execution flow with return nodes in all cases has the advantage that the Blueprint compiler will check and warn you for all execution paths that do not end in a return node.
+This can help catching execution flow bugs early, e.g. after you added a new case to an enum and have to adjust switch-case statements.

+### Make Functions Private by Default

+Functions that are not required to be public should be set to private so they cannot be called by accident or in the wrong context.

-### Tight Straight Nodes
+### Tight Straight Wire Connections

-Execution pin connections should be as straight as possible.
+Execution pin wire connections should be as short and straight as possible.
 Nodes should be placed tightly without big surrounding space to make code compact without nodes overlapping to keep it readable.

 Before: